namnguyendevfl2020/Flashcards/README.md

-# FLASHCARDS-O-MATIC
+# FLASHCARDS O MATIC
-FLASHCARDS-O-MATIC is created for students who want create different flashcards.
+FLASHCARDS O MATIC is created for students who want create different flashcards.
 You can access a working prototype of the Nextjs app here: https://flashcards-omega.vercel.app/

 ## Table of Contents